-If you are looking at your options for the next financial year, consider a different option to what you already have even if your current ISA is performing really well.
+If you are looking at your options for the next financial year, consider a different option to what you already have even if your current ISA is performing well.

 Again, always good to spread the risk and maximise the profit potential.

-Choosing a ISA Provider
+Choosing an ISA Provider

-Some of the current stocks and shares options on offer are from household names that you will recognise such as Fidelity, Legal & General or HSBC while others are those that you are less likely to have heard of although this shouldn’t put you off choosing any one specific ISA provider.
+Some of the current stocks and shares options on offer are from household names that you will recognise, such as Fidelity, Legal & General or HSBC, while others are those that you are less likely to have heard of although this shouldn’t put you off choosing any one specific ISA provider.

-Choosing a popular brand may come with more of a premium than choosing a lesser known company but that may also carry the additional security and peace of mind that comes with choosing a household name that is tried and tested.
+Choosing a popular brand may come with more of a premium than choosing a lesser-known company, but that may also carry the additional security and peace of mind that comes with choosing a household name that is tried and tested.